TommyTeaVee/workadventure/docs/dev/roomAPI.md

 The Room API is a **server to server** API.
 If you are looking for a "client to server" API (for instance to add a dynamic behavior to a map), look at the scripting API.

 The Room API is **not** designed to create rooms or to manage members or authorizations on who can enter a room.
-If you are looking for an API to do this, look for the AdminAPI (in self-hosted mode) or the [inbound](https://workadventu.re/admin-guide/inbound-api) or [outbound API](https://workadventu.re/admin-guide/outbound-api) if you are using the WorkAdventure SAAS version.
+If you are looking for an API to do this, look for the AdminAPI (in self-hosted mode) or the [inbound](https://workadventu.re/admin-guide/inbound-api) or [outbound API](https://workadventu.re/admin-guide/outbound-api) if you are using the Qtune SAAS version.

-In WorkAdventure, the state of a room is stored in [variables](../maps/variables.md).
+In Qtune, the state of a room is stored in [variables](../maps/variables.md).
 You can bind those variables to some objects state (for instance to the fact that a door is closed or opened).
 Or you can use the scripting API to react to variables change.

 The Room API lets you monitor those room variables, but also allows you to edit them.
-Through variables, you can therefore establish a 2-ways data channel between your server and what happens in a WorkAdventure room.
+Through variables, you can therefore establish a 2-ways data channel between your server and what happens in a Qtune room.

 ```mermaid
 flowchart LR